How to Choose the Right Nursing Home or Retirement Facility

-Of all the stressful decisions that come with getting older, the most difficult can be the decisions of when and where and with whom to entrust the well-being and care of our elderly loved ones As our population ages, providing care to the elderly is a rapidly growing and expanding industry with a wide array of options and costs and quality.
+One of the most difficult decisions in life can be the decision of when and where and with whom to entrust the well-being and care of ourselves or our loved ones As our population ages, providing care to the elderly is a rapidly growing and expanding industry with a wide array of options and costs and quality.
 So, when the time comes, what should a family look for in a care facility?
 Here are the things to think about and look for when deciding on a nursing facility.

 Ask around to people who have already gone through the process.
 Why re-invent the wheel?
 Don’t forget to ask yours and your loved one’s primary care physician.
 He or she may have insight gained from other patients.

 Being close to family and friends is important to ensure regular visitation, ease of day trips outside the facility, “vacations” with family away from the facility, and access to long-term healthcare providers.
 Additionally, residents who receive regular visitors generally receive better care.